Musiceon and Beethoven were inside the Envato HQ in Melbourne.

 Click the small play button on the thumbnail to hear a sample of the music.

-Royalty free music has many free options on the internet – YouTube itself has some channels dedicated to it.
+Royalty free music has many free options on the internet – YouTube itself has some channels dedicated to it especially if you’re looking for different kinds, from pop to lo fi samples.
 But if you’re making something you intend to sell, such as a game, and you want something cheaper than exclusive music, then you should buy royalty free music.
 This jungle has a lot of soundtracks and sound effects for your project.

 As long as you’re not making a blockbuster title for PS4, don’t worry too much about the fact that royalty free music is not exclusive.
 Not a lot of other people in the world will be using the same soundtrack that you got from here anyways.
 Plus, it’s more likely that you might get a shoutout from the seller if you ask nicely.